-Magnificent seven celebrate success with students & staff
+VIDEO: Magnificent seven celebrate success with students and staff after winning medals at London 2012

 University of Bath students and staff took the opportunity to pay tribute to athletes linked to the University who won medals at London 2012.